-Preventing the detrimental consequences of floods will primarily be the concern for ecosystems and the landscape as a whole.
-Measures to mitigate floods will be coordinated not only by watercourse administrators, but also by other relevant bodies in the country.
-Land management in urban, agricultural and forest land will be conducted in a way to prevent rapid drainage of rainwater.
+7.3 PREVENTION OF DAMAGE BY ADDRESSING THE CAUSES OF FLOODING in urban, agricultural and forest land will be conducted in a way to prevent rapid drainage of rainwater.
 At the same time, attention will be paid to the increasing area of hard surfaces, especially in the built-up area of towns and villages.
 The development of the last decade, together with the compaction of agricultural soil, its inappropriate management and unsuitable forest interventions, caused that the water is quickly drained away from the country during rainfall.
 This unfavourable situation needs to be stopped and reversed.